Eye dropper: Overview

 In laboratory use, droppers should not be used for work involving high accuracy since droppers are not designed to measure specific volume; however, it can be used to add drops of reagents.
 Each type of dropper is designed to produce a specific drop volume, but this is not highly precise.
 Before using a dropper, the tip should be carefully examined for cracks.
 To increase accuracy, the pipette is to be rinsed with the reagent.
 To use the dropper, the bulb is squeezed to expel air out of the pipette and the tip of the pipette is submerged into the solution vertically.
 The bulb is slowly released to draw the solution up, making sure that the solution does not overshoot into the bulb or else it may get contaminated.
 To dispense the reagent, the tip is held against the side of the target container at a 30 to 45 degrees angle.

 Broken pasteur pipettes should be disposed of in an appropriate glassware container.

 History

-This liquid handling tool, known as the "Pasteur Pipette," was first invented by the renowned scientist Louis Pasteur in the 19th century.
+This liquid handling tool, known as the "Pasteur Pipette," was first invented by the scientist Louis Pasteur in the 19th century.
 He is widely recognized for developing the pasteurization process, and the pipettes were named in his honor.